DanMacGom/test-Dribia/README.md

 `$ npm start`

+You can test endpoints by using Swagger UI (for example: http://localhost:3001/docs) or using Postman.

 # TODO

 - Create Chatroom backend logic
 - Create Frontend for Chatroom creation
 - Take a look at python-socketio https://github.com/miguelgrinberg/python-socketio
 - Implement socketio for multiple browser chatroom
+- Add schemas to mongoDB to ensure uniqueness of usernames, chatroom names, etc.
 - ...